SebAndBlocks/Extended-Ranks/README.md

-# Nautical Ranks
+# Extended Ranks

 A resource pack for Java and Bedrock that adds custom ranks, compatible with Geyser.
 All ranks are free and easy to install - no plugins required, just a resource pack.

+Forked from Nautical Ranks

 ## Features

-- Geyser Compatible
-- No plugins needed
-- Java & Bedrock Support
+- Geyser Support
-- Free
-- Custom Rank Designs
+- Beautiful Rank Designs
+- HQ Emojis
+- Free & Simple to Setup

 ![Ranks Image](https://i.postimg.cc/0NMQF8k2/image.png)